 Artistic representations of veterans are one way to commemorate their service.
-Indigenous artist Mike Holden of the Mistawasis band depicts Chief Joseph Dreaver (1881–1978).
-Dreaver was a decorated soldier who served in both world wars.
+Indigenous artist Mike Holden, of the Cote First Nation in Saskatchewan, depicts Chief Joseph Dreaver (1881–1978).
+Chief Dreaver was a decorated soldier who served in both world wars.
 He lost two brothers in the First World War and a son in the Second World War.
 Throughout his life, he was a community leader.

-The artist portrays Dreaver in a traditional war bonnet, with his medal set displayed prominently, giving equal measure to his roles as Chief of the Mistawasis and a veteran.
-The use of a partially obscured Canadian flag as a backdrop represents Dreaver’s patriotism at a time when Indigenous peoples were not given the same rights as other Canadians.
-Finally, artist Holden depicted the heart at the centre of Dreaver’s uniform as a symbol of Dreaver’s forgiveness toward the state.
+The artist portrays Chief Dreaver in a traditional war bonnet, with his medal set displayed prominently, giving equal measure to his roles as Chief of the Mistawasis and a veteran.
+The use of a Canadian flag as a backdrop represents Chief Dreaver’s patriotism at a time when Indigenous peoples were not given the same rights as other Canadians.
+Finally, Holden depicted a heart at the centre of the uniform as a symbol of Chief Dreaver’s forgiveness with regard to the State.

 - Date Made 2010